davanstrien/data-lifeboat-converter/README.md

 # Data Lifeboat to HuggingFace Converter

-Convert [Data Lifeboats](https://www.flickr.org/commons/) from the Flickr Foundation into HuggingFace datasets and interactive Spaces for preservation, research, and machine learning.
+Convert [Data Lifeboats](https://www.flickr.org/new-research-report-on-data-lifeboat/) from the [Flickr Foundation](https://www.flickr.org/) into HuggingFace datasets and interactive Spaces for preservation, research, and machine learning.

 ## 🚀 Quick Start

 ### Installation Options

+We suggest using [`uv`](https://docs.astral.sh/uv/) for installing this tool.

 #### Option 1: Install Tool Globally (Recommended)